ontodev/robot/docs/remove.md

 1. The `--term` and `--term-file` options let you specify the initial target set.
 You can specify zero or more `--term` options (one term each), and zero or more `--term-file` options (with one term per line).
 You can specify terms by IRI or CURIE.
 If no terms are specified, then the initial target set consists of all the objects in the ontology.

+    * If you wish to exclude a term or set of terms that would be removed otherwise, you can do so with `--exclude-term <term>` or `--exclude-terms <term-file>`.

 2. The `--select` option lets you specify "selectors" that broaden or narrow the target set of objects.
 Some selectors such as `classes` take the target set and return a subset, i.e. all the classes in the target set.
 Other selectors such as `parents` return a new target set of related objects.
 The `parents` selector gets the parents of each object in the target set.
 Note that the `parents` set does not include the original target set, just the parents.
 Use the `self` selector to return the same target set.
 You can use multiple selectors together to get their union, so `--select "self parents"` will return the target set (`self`) and all the parents.
 You can use `--select` multiple times to modify the target set in several stages, so `--select parents --select children` will get the parents and then all their children, effectively returning the target set objects and all their siblings.

 3. The `--axioms` option lets you specify which axiom types to consider.
 By default, all axioms are considered, but this can be restricted to annotation axioms, logical axioms, more specific subtypes, or any combination.